-- 1. Start a web browser (see the Before You Begin section, page 13). - 2.
+- 1. Start a web browser (see the Before You Begin section, page 15). - 2.
 In the address bar of the web browser, enter the IP address of the router (by default, the following IP address is specified: 192.168.1.1).
 Press the Enter key.

-Figure 15.
-Connecting to the web-based interface of the DSL-2600U device.
+Figure 16.
+Connecting to the web-based interface of the DSL-2740U device.

-3. On the opened page, enter the username (login) and password for the administrator account (by default, the following username and password are specified: admin, admin).
+3. On the opened page, enter the username and password for the administrator account in the Login and Password fields correspondingly (by default, the following username and password are specified: admin, admin).
 Then click the Enter link.

-Figure 16.
+Figure 17.
 The login page.

 - If the error "The page cannot be displayed" (or "Unable to display the page"/"Could not connect to remote server") occurs upon connecting to the web-based interface of the router, make sure that you have properly connected the router to your computer. - For security reasons, it is strongly recommended to change the administrator password upon initial configuration of the router.
-To do this, click the Configure manually button and proceed to the System / Administrator password page.
+To do this, click the Advanced settings link and proceed to the System / Administrator password page.